hyperhq/blog.hyper.sh/blog/source/hyper-use-case-week-part-1-web-app-with-a-database.md

 After all that, sure, you can go ahead and deploy 2 containers in way less than 10 seconds, but you first had to do all that **and now you have to maintain it all**.

-With Hyper_ the longest part of the use case is signing up for the public beta.
+With Hyper.sh the longest part of the use case is signing up for the public beta.

 Why not get started now? [https://console.hyper.sh/register](https://console.hyper.sh/register)